-This year’s treat is fit for any celebration.
+This sugar cookie cookie cake is truly fit for any celebration, really.
 There are a ridiculous amount of sprinkles to go around, and if you’re feeling a tad bit jazzy, a blank canvas awaits whatever sort of celebratory message you’d like to convey to the receiver/celebrator in icing.

 Or… More sprinkles.
 Because that’s never frowned upon!